 I set the words against the trunk of a huge dead tree that stands at Hougemont, no doubt killed by the rounds of shot fired during the battle of Waterloo.
 I played with the colours of the image so that it seemed to be at dusk.
 And I really enjoyed doing this.
 (Click on the image for full size.)

 I thought I was done.
 But then as I looked at my creation, the simple, gentle, truthful voice came to me: “But the Tree of Gondor was a white tree.”

 Of course it was.
 And it wasn’t a mallorn tree at all.

 And for the first time, for the first time ever, it properly dawned on me that maybe, just maybe, I could create things that God really liked, took an interest in, and wanted to nurture.
 Not because he’d told me to do something and I was obeying him, but because he delighted in my creativity.
 He delighted in me.
 In my own right.

 I think it was in that discovery that it began to dawn on me that maybe God was someone who I barely knew, even though he’d been a very significant and felt presence in my life up to that point.
 This person was … how to describe it?
 More real.
 Gentler and kinder than I’d ever given God credit for.
 Someone who didn’t want to hold the monopoly on good ideas.
 Someone who had flare and vibrancy and yet was fully aware of reality.

 God was someone who wanted to spend time with me, not because it was his parental or godly duty, but because he enjoyed it.
 God enjoyed being with me.
-God enjoyed my creativity, even when I was writing a poem that started in a graveyard and was informed by Terminator 2.
+God enjoyed my creativity, even when I was writing a poem that started in a graveyard with the mood of Terminator 2.